 Most pancreatic cancers are exocrine tumors that develop from ductal and acinar cells.
 Pancreatic endocrine tumors Overview of Pancreatic Endocrine Tumors Pancreatic endocrine tumors arise from islet and gastrin-producing cells and often produce many hormones.
 Although these tumors develop most often in the pancreas, they may appear in other organs... read more are discussed elsewhere.

-Prominent risk factors for pancreatic cancer include smoking, a history of chronic pancreatitis Chronic Pancreatitis Chronic pancreatitis is persistent inflammation of the pancreas that results in permanent structural damage with fibrosis and ductal strictures, followed by a decline in exocrine and endocrine... read more , obesity Obesity Obesity is excess body weight, defined as a body mass index (BMI) of ≥ 30 kg/m2.
-Complications include cardiovascular disorders (particularly in people with excess abdominal fat)... read more , being male, and being black.
-Heredity plays some role.
+Prominent risk factors for pancreatic cancer include smoking, a history of chronic pancreatitis Chronic Pancreatitis Chronic pancreatitis is persistent inflammation of the pancreas that results in permanent structural damage with fibrosis and ductal strictures, followed by a decline in exocrine and endocrine... read more , obesity Obesity Obesity is a chronic, multifactorial, relapsing disorder characterized by excess body weight and defined as a body mass index (BMI) of ≥ 30 kg/m2.
+Complications include cardiovascular disorders... read more , and chemical exposures (eg, beta-naphthylamine, benzidine, asbestos, benzene, chlorinated hydrocarbons).
 Alcohol and caffeine consumption do not seem to be risk factors.

 Symptoms and Signs of Pancreatic Cancer